ScilifelabDataCentre/dds_cli/docs/architecture/decisions/0003-omit-specific-component-tests.md

 There are two options for the testing of these components:

-1. Test the UI components more thurughly through integration test corresponding to the different userflows, or
+1. Test the UI components more thoroughly through integration test corresponding to the different userflows, or
 2. Test the UI components in the integration tests **AND** with designated component tests.

 Currenly, the complex components are not resued between pages.
 The test converage would be the same in both alternatives.